 by Greg McLean

-Greg McLean is the Member of Parliament for Calgary Centre and the Official Opposition Deputy Shadow Minister of National Revenue.
+Greg McLean is the Member of Parliament for Calgary Centre, and the Conservative Shadow Minister for Natural Resources.